treasure-data/prestogres/README.md

 * **catalog**: Catalog (connector) name of Presto, which overwrites `presto_catalog` parameter in pgpool.conf.
 * **schema**: Default schema name of Presto.
 By default, Prestogres uses the same name with the database name used to login to pgpool-II.
 Following `pg_database` parameter doesn't overwrite affect this parameter.
 * **user**: User name to run queries on Presto.
 By default, Prestogres uses the same user name used to login to pgpool-II.
 Following `pg_user` parameter doesn't overwrite affect this parameter.
 * **pg_database**: Overwrite database to connect to PostgreSQL.
+The value should be `postgres` in most of cases.
 * **pg_user**: Overwrite user name to connect to PostgreSQL.
+This value should be `pg` in most of cases.

 #### prestogres_external method

-This authentication method uses an external file to authentication an user.
+This authentication method uses an external program to authentication an user.

 - Note: This method is still experimental (because performance is slow).
 Interface could be changed.
 - Note: This method requires clients to send password in clear text.
 It's recommended to enable SSL in pgpool.conf.